FormidableLabs/react-native-ama/packages/animations/docs/components/AnimatedContainer.md

 />;
 ```

-When the component is mounted, it will animate it from: `from -> to`, and when it is unmounted, it will animate it from: `exitFrom -> to`.
+When the component is mounted, it will animate it from: `from -> to`, and when it is unmounted, it will animate it from: `exitFrom -> exitTo`.
 If the property `exitFrom from` is not specified, it will then play the animation in reverse: `to -> from`.

 ## Accessibility